-Cynthia Correia (Department Head)
+Cynthia Correia (Department Chair)

 Cynthia Correia graduated from San Diego State University with a B.A. in Art.
 She is an accomplished furniture and lighting designer.
 After graduation she intended to become an art professor but her path was diverted by an interest in home design and building.
 Cynthia worked as a Design / Build General Contractor specializing in kitchens and Bathrooms in the bay area for 16 years.
 As a hobby she later became a developer, re-designing renovated homes in the East Bay.
 As a partner with 20/20 Builders, she won awards on these projects from the AIA.
 Some of her projects were featured in the S.F Chronicle.